sporeprotocol/spore-docs/docs/recipes/modify-0-fee-transfer.md

 # Modify Zero-fee Transfer

-Every spore, when created, is fueled with 1 CKBytes as “gas” that covers about `100,000` future transactions.
+Every spore, when created, is fueled with 1 CKByte as transaction fee that covers about `100,000` future transactions.
 This default setting, referred as the  [Zero-fee Transfer](/basics/spore-101#do-i-need-to-hold-ckb-to-transfer-and-receive-spores) feature enables recipients to transact spores without additional costs.

 ## Modify Zero-fee Transfer Feature